maciejg-git/litewind-alpine-documentation/documentation/notify.md

         name: "data-dismissable",
         type: ["Boolean"],
         default: "true",
         description: "Makes all notifications in this container dismissable by default.
-Dismissable notifications display close button and allows users to close them.", },
+Dismissable notifications display close button and allow users to close them.", },
     {
         name: "data-static",